phenopackets/phenopacket-schema-fhir-implementation-guide/source/pages/_includes/affected-status-intro.md

-Enumeration used to determine if a person is affected by a condition.
+Enumeration used to determine if a person is affected by the condition of interest in a pedigree.